meilisearch/integration-guides/resources/pre-release-week.md

 ## 🧪 Testing

-- **Test manually the RC** with a Core team member or on your own.
+- **Test manually the RC** with a Engine team member or on your own.
 Should be done by all the Integration team members.
 - **Run all the SDKs automatic test suites against the RC** thanks to [this script](https://github.com/meilisearch/integration-scripts/tree/main/sdks-tests).
 If tests are not green, these should be justified.
 - **Test manually the [DigitalOcean](https://github.com/meilisearch/meilisearch-digitalocean), [AWS](https://github.com/meilisearch/meilisearch-aws/) and [GCP](https://github.com/meilisearch/meilisearch-gcp) images with the RC** by following the `Test before Releasing` steps **without submitting or publishing the image**:
   - [testing process steps of `meilisearch-digitalocean`](https://github.com/meilisearch/meilisearch-digitalocean/blob/main/CONTRIBUTING.md#test-before-releasing-)